SaltyGoo/saltygoo.github.io/_posts/2020-11-9-base-rules.md

 <details markdown="1">
 <summary><b>Armor</b></summary>
-Each worn piece of armor reduces damage by 1. <br>
-You can't swim, sneak or jump while wearing 3 or more pieces of armor.
+Each worn piece of armor reduces damage by 1.
+Shields are pieces of armor.<br> You can't swim, sneak or jump while wearing 3 or more pieces of armor.
 </details>